broadinstitute/resource-validator/README.md

 Currently, `com.broadinstitute.dsp.zombieMonitor.DbReaderSpec` and `com.broadinstitute.dsp.resourceValidator.DbReaderSpec` are not run in CI, hence make sure you run them manually before merging any PRs.

-Once a PR is merged, there will be a PR created in [terra-helm](https://github.com/broadinstitute/terra-helm).
+Once a PR is merged, a PR will be automatically created in [terra-helm](https://github.com/broadinstitute/terra-helm).

-Get this PR merged, and another automatic commit will bump leonardo's chart version.
+Get this PR merged (you can merge it yourself) and another automatic commit will bump leonardo's chart version.
 This will trigger another automatic commit in [terra-helmfile](https://github.com/broadinstitute/terra-helmfile), note this commit will only auto bump `dev` and `perf`, and will be auto-merged.

 Once the terra-helmfile PR is auto-merged, go to [argo](https://ap-argocd.dsp-devops.broadinstitute.org/applications) (you need to be on VPN to access argo), and click `SYNC APPS` button on the left upper corner for dev and perf leonardo deploys (select `PRUNE` option as well). this will sync leonardo's deployment to match [terra-helmfile](https://github.com/broadinstitute/terra-helmfile) repo. the chartVersion bump and sync for other environments will happen automatically when there is a Terra monolith release.